 In my case, this is a small price for a huge reward.
 First and foremost, this experience is about helping my credit union coworkers in Uganda.
 The transfer of my 18 years of financial experience will hopefully yield large dividends for their communities in the future.
 I did question this project last year in Ghana after my first credit union visit.
 The advice and recommendations that I was providing seemed so trivial in comparison to what I do daily at our credit union.
 However, after just one visit I was completely shocked by how the recipients of the information immediately started to make changes and implement our recommendations.
 I have to credit my Irish partner Barry Tracey, who assured me that patience and simple strategies are the keys to success for the Ghanian credit union system.

 Second, the training experience from a leadership perspective is unmeasurable.
 I have the opportunity to coach, mentor and enhance my communication skills.
 In my last coaching experience, I learned how important it is to listen and ask numerous open ended questions.
 Working in a credit union in Ghana, it is vital that you have strong communication skills to get a thorough understanding of their situation before providing recommendations.
 I have traditionally been someone to jump right in and start throwing around solutions as normally I would have a good understanding of the situation I was presented with.
 Listening is so important to what we do daily in our personal and work life.
 I have to admit it is not my strong suit, so in my coaching capacity, I am forced to manage this behavior.
+Third, members and potential members of credit unions should want to align themselves with a socially responsible credit union.
+Over the next two weeks, I plan to share lots of stories of how credit unions in Uganda make a difference in people's lives.
+Leading Edge Credit Union does a lot of great socially responsible work within the areas in which we operate.
+All staff is actively involved in numerous projects such as the Relay for Life, and other great social programs.
+I am very proud to work for an organization that supports international projects and truly believes in enriching people's lives.

 Well folks, tomorrow we depart for Uganda, and my next blog report will be on the ground in Kampala, the capital city!